damonchandler/ansible/ges_fw/ges_firewall/README.md

 Role - FPD Firewall (Uncomplicated Firewall and FirewallD) Configuration Against Linux Information Systems
 =========

-This role configures the application firewall (Uncomplicated Firewall/UFW for Ubuntu >= 18.04; FirewallD for RHEL-based distributions >= 7) on FPD informations systems according to the following:
+This role configures the application firewall (Uncomplicated Firewall/UFW for Ubuntu >= 18.04; FirewallD for RHEL-based distributions >= 7) on GES informations systems according to the following:

 * Ensures inbound access is restricted to SSH (22/tcp).
 Applies this rule against the default FirewallD profile.
 * Ensures all outbound access is allowed.